jgrillo36/Blue-Hiker/README.md

 # Blue-Hiker
 very 1st project that I worked on before Bootcamp.
-Utilzing HTML and CSS only.
+Using HTML,CSS and JS.